stclib/STC/README.md

 You may customize the destroy-, hash- and equals- function.
 It also supports a few other arguments in the declare-statement that allows to define a convertion from a raw/literal type to the key-type specified.
 This is handy when e.g. having CString as key, as it enables the usage of string literals as key in *put() and *get() functions, instead of requering a constructed CString.
 Without it, you would have to write:
 ```
+declare_CHash(si, MAP, CString, int);
+...
 chash_si_put(&map, cstring_make("mykey"), 12);
 ```
-and the main incovenience is on lookup:
+but the main incovenience is with lookup:
 ```
 CString lookup = cstring_make("mykey");
 int x = chash_si_get(&map, lookup)->value;